ever-been/everDoc/src/book/markdown/foreword.md

 Such testing is not only done in order to hunt bugs and discover non-functional code, but it has found its use in performance testing and evaluation as well.
 The requirement to focus development on performance is becoming a standard part of software engineering.
 Performance measuring (benchmarking) can have different goals, e.g.:

-- **Regression testing**, when the developer want to know if a newly implemented feature had a negative impact on the performance of the system.
+- **Regression testing**, when the developer wants to know if a newly implemented feature has any impact on the performance of the system.
 - **Measuring scalability**, when the system is measured under an increasing load.
 - **Comparison with competing software**
 - **Determining the bottleneck**